Patch (Unix): Examples

-If the file used as the original is significantly different from the actual original file, the patch cannot be cleanly be applied.
-For example, if lines of text are inserted at the beginning, the line numbers referred to in the patch will be incorrect. patch is able to recover from this, by looking at nearby lines to relocate the text to be patched.
+If the file used as the original is significantly different from the actual original file, the patch cannot be cleanly applied.
+For example, if lines of text are inserted at the beginning, the line numbers referred to in the patch will be incorrect. patch is able to recover from this by looking at nearby lines to relocate the text to be patched.
 It will also recover when lines of context (for context and unified diffs) are altered; this is described as fuzz.